How to create a 3 to 5 Year Strategic Business Plan

 These are the strategic capabilities you’ll need to develop in order to support your growth and reach your 3-5 year Targets.
 These are usually operational in nature or related to your infrastructure and help you while scaling up.
-Some examples of Winning Moves for Profit include the following:

 Choose the right strategic growth initiatives with our template to get you started

 Start by brainstorming a comprehensive list of at least 20 potential ways your team can think of to increase revenue.
 Some ideas to jump-start the revenue brainstorming process are the following: